GeorgeAymanB/todo-list-Expressjs/README.md

-# Basic todo list web app made using NodeJS.
+# Basic todo list web app made using ExpressJS.
 ## Before running the app
 - Download nodeJS
 - In your code editor open the project directory --> open a terminal --> run the following commands